Lachlan-Mayne/english-notes/nickNotes/Boutta Business.md

 ## Inventory Management

 ##### 3 main methods of managing inventory
-- LIFO (last-in-first-out) - stock that has arrived
+- LIFO (last-in-first-out) - stock that has arrived most recently will be sold first
-- FIFO
+- FIFO (first-in-first-out) - stock that has been waiting the longest is sold first (arrived least recently)
 - JIT